gc-da11yn/gc-da11yn.github.io/src/pages/en/auditory-disabilities.md

 According to the American Speech-Language-Hearing Association:

-* Auditory processing disorder (APD) is often described as greater than expected difficulty hearing and understanding speech even though no measurable hearing loss exists.
+- Auditory processing disorder (APD) is often described as greater than expected difficulty hearing and understanding speech even though no measurable hearing loss exists.
 Individuals with auditory processing disorders may act as though a hearing loss is present when in fact, hearing sensitivity is often within normal limits.
-APD is often confused with other disorders such as ADHD, language impairment, learning disabilities, social and emotional delays or cognitive deficits.
+APD is often confused with other disorders such as as Attention-Deficit Hyperactivity Disorder (ADHD), language impairment, learning disabilities, social and emotional delays or cognitive deficits.
-* APD isn’t the inability to hear.
+- <abbr title="Auditory processing disorder">APD</abbr> isn’t the inability to hear.
 It is the inability to interpret, organize, or analyze what is heard.
 All the parts of the hearing pathway are working well.
 But parts of the brain are not.

 </dd>
 <dt>Characteristics:</dt>